Mix between Astro and Obsidian logo.

 I advise you to use a similar structure in your Obsidian vault as you have in your Astro project.

-We use the same command this time, but instead we use the assets folder as the origin and point to the new assets folder of our Obsidian Vault: mklink /D "D:\Bryan\Documents\Vaults\Posts\Bryan's Blog\Assets\Blog" D:\Bryan\Documents\Code\astrobryan\src\assets\blog
+We use the same command this time, but instead we use the assets folder as the origin and point to the new assets folder of our Obsidian Vault: mklink /D "D:\Bryan\Documents\Vaults\Posts\Bryan's Blog\Assets\Blog" D:\Bryan\Documents\Code\astrobryan\src\assets\blog.

 Now we can see all our images and edit our Astro posts, all within Obsidian.
 We can define templates to pre-define content we would use on every new post, such as the frontmatter, content structure, image links, html snippets, or anything really.

 I also changed how the frontmatter is displayed.
-You can do this under Settings -> Editor -> Properties in document -> Source
+You can do this under Settings -> Editor -> Properties in document -> Source, this way the frontmatter looks more clear.

 That’s it! 🎉 Enjoy writing your posts in Obsidian now.